Polymer/old-docs-site/1.0/docs/devguide/properties.md

 Note that {{site.project_title}} doesn't guarantee that properties are initialized in any particular order.

+Also keep in mind that the observer should never change the value it's observing.
+The following code will lead to an infinity loop:

+    properties: {
+      firstName: {
+        type: String,
+        observer: 'nameChanged'
+      }
+    },
+    // WARNING: ANTI-PATTERN!
+NEVER USE IT
+    nameChanged: function(newFirstName) {
+      // this.lastName could be undefined!
+      this.firstName = 'Sr. ' + newFirstName;
+      // will jump recursively to nameChanged
+    }

 In general, if your observer relies on multiple dependencies, use a [multi-property observer](#multi-property-observers) and list every dependency as an argument to the observer.
 This ensures that all dependencies are